What is Legionella?

 Tenants should be informed by their estate agents or the landlord directly of any control measures that are in place at the property and anything that needs to be maintained while at the property.
 Not a legal requirement for landlords but it is certainly advisable to maintain and keep records for your own protection of any assessments and advisories or any ongoing remedial works at your properties to ensure that you are doing everything possible to ensure the health and safety of your tenants.

-uRisk provides Legionella Risk Assessments for single property landlords, multiple property landlords, estate agents, letting agents and property management companies to help prevent against Legionnaires disease.
+uRisk provides Legionella Risk Assessment for single property landlords, multiple property landlords, estate agents, letting agents and property management companies to help prevent against Legionnaires disease.

 You will receive a fully comprehensive assessment helping you meet compliance.